 Since the CYP3A4 isoenzyme plays a major role in the metabolism of oxycodone, drugs that alter CYP3A4 activity may cause changes in clearance of oxycodone which could lead to changes in oxycodone plasma concentrations.
 The expected clinical results with CYP3A4 inhibitors would be an increase in oxycodone plasma concentrations and possibly increased or prolonged opioid effects.
 The expected clinical results with CYP3A4 inducers would be a decrease in oxycodone plasma concentrations, lack of efficacy or, possibly, development of an abstinence syndrome in a patient who had developed physical dependence to oxycodone.

-If coadministration is necessary, caution is advised when initiating oxycodone treatment in patients currently taking, or discontinuing, CYP3A4 inhibitors or inducers.
-Evaluate these patients at frequent intervals and consider dose adjustments until stable drug effects are achieved.
-[See Drug Interactions (7.4) and Clinical Pharmacology (12.3)]
+If co-administration is necessary, caution is advised when initiating Oxycodone Hydrochloride Oral Solution treatment in patients currently taking, or discontinuing, CYP3A4 inhibitors or inducers.
+Evaluate these patients at frequent intervals and consider dose adjustments until stable drug effects are achieved [see Drug Interactions (7.4) and Clinical Pharmacology (12.3)].

-Serious adverse reactions associated with oxycodone therapy in clinical use are those observed with other opioid analgesics and include: respiratory depression, respiratory arrest, circulatory depression, cardiac arrest, hypotension, and/or shock [see Overdose (10.1) and Warnings and Precautions (5.1, 5.3)].
+Serious adverse reactions that may be associated with oxycodone therapy in clinical use are those observed with other opioid analgesics and include: respiratory depression, respiratory arrest, circulatory depression, cardiac arrest, hypotension, and/or shock [see Overdose (10.1) and Warnings and Precautions (5.1, 5.3)].

-The common adverse events seen on initiation of therapy with oxycodone are dose-dependent and are typical opioid-related side effects.
-Their frequency depends on the clinical setting, the patient's level of opioid tolerance, and host factors specific to the individual.
-They should be expected and managed as a part of opioid therapy.
-The most frequent of adverse events include nausea, constipation, vomiting, headache, and pruritus.
+The less severe adverse events seen on initiation of therapy with oxycodone are also typical opioid side effects.
+These events are dose dependent, and their frequency depends on the clinical setting, the patient's level of opioid tolerance, and host factors specific to the individual.
+They should be expected and managed as a part of opioid analgesia.
+The most frequent of these include nausea, constipation, vomiting, headache, and pruritus.

-The frequency of adverse events during initiation of opioid therapy may be minimized by careful individualization of starting dosage, slow titration and the avoidance of large rapid swings in plasma concentration of the opioid.
-Many of these common adverse events may abate as therapy is continued and some degree of tolerance is developed, but others may be expected to remain throughout therapy.
+In many cases the frequency of adverse events during initiation of opioid therapy may be minimized by careful individualization of starting dosage, slow titration and the avoidance of large rapid swings in plasma concentration of the opioid.
+Many of these adverse events will abate as therapy is continued and some degree of tolerance is developed, but others may be expected to remain throughout therapy.